FOSSBilling/FOSSBilling/README.md

     - bb-module
     - **...**

 Next, you will also need to create a new empty MySQL database using the command line, or from your server control panel.
-Make a note of the database name, database user, and pasword, you will need them later.
+Make a note of the database name, database user, and password, you will need them later.

 We do not store the Composer packages in our GitHub repository, we use [Composer](https://getcomposer.org/) for that.
 Composer is a dependency manager for PHP, just like the NPM of Node.js, or PIP of Python.